functime-org/functime/CONTRIBUTING.md

 1. Your **OS, the Python version and `functime` version** you are using.
 2. A **minimal reproducible example (MRE)**, i.e. the code and some (fake) data that can be used to reproduce the error you encounter.
 It might take a bit more time on your side, but it greatly helps maintainers to solve your issue quickly.

-Feature request should also start from a dedicated issue, even if you plan to contribute to the feature yourself.
+**Feature requests** should also start from a dedicated issue, even if you plan to contribute to the feature yourself.
 In this way, maintainers can help you plan the design of the new feature and ease the development.

 # Contributing to the codebase